• Skip to primary navigation

 large bowl with egg white and vanilla extract

-Add the raspberry purée and mix with the beater until the mixture turns pink.
+Add the raspberry purée and mix until the batter turns evenly pink.

 mixing bowl with cake batter and raspberry mixture